gvwilson/sdxjs/doc-generator/index.md

 -   Use [Acorn][acorn] once again to extract comments
 -   Provide an `onComment` option with an array value for it to fill in
+    -   Don't bother assigning the AST produced by parsing to a variable because we're collecting side effects in `onComment`

 <%- include('/inc/code.html', {file: 'extract-comments.js'}) %>